 Just as in many aspects of our health, there are myths and misconceptions about our eyes and eyesight.
 Here are some of the most common misconceptions about eye care explained:

-Can spending too much time looking at screens – computers, tablets, and smartphones – be a problem?
+1. Can too much time spent looking at screens – computers, tablets, and smartphones – be a problem?